designedmind/2017/CFP.md

 REPRESENTING OURSELVES

-Many feel that consciousness will require a new kind of science.
+Many feel that understanding consciousness will require a new kind of science.
 One popular move is to _identify_ consciousness with general-purpose information-processing of a certain complexity.
 No insight is offered into why such an identification makes sense, and consciousness is relegated to a passive role, bereft of specific features that distinguish it from information